+2.1.
 Experimental animals

-Fifteen Chinchilla male rabbits (3.5-4.5 kg at the

-beginning of the study) were used in this study.
-They were housed under a 12 h light cycle, constant temperature and humidity.
+Fifteen Chinchilla male rabbits (3.5-4.5 kg at the beginning of the study) were used in this study.
+They were housed under a 12h light cycle, constant temperature and humidity.
 The animals had free access to water and a standard laboratory pellet diet.
-The animal experiments were performed in accordance with the "Guide for the Care and Use of Laboratory Animals" (1996) and under the supervision of the Ethical Committee of the Medical Faculty in Hradec Králové.
+The animal experiments were performed in accordance with the "Guide for the care and use of laboratory animals" (1996) and under the supervision of the Ethical Committee of the Medical Faculty in Hradec Králové.

+2.2.
 Experimental design

 In this study both the LV-filling pattern and plasma levels of troponin T were examined weekly in the daunorubicin and control groups (n=5, each) during 10 weeks.
-For appropriate evaluation of all parameters of the LV-filling the combined anesthetic regimen (ketamine + xylazine) used by others for this purpose (Rungwerth et al. 2004, Nagueh et al. 2000, Litwin et al. 1994) had to be employed.
-However, since xylazine itself may have certain hemodynamic effects, another group of animals examined under ketamine alone (the ketamine group, n=5) was introduced to the study.
-The daunorubicin group was injected with daunorubicin (3 mg/kg, once weekly for 10 weeks) in a validated schedule for induction of daunorubicin cardiomyopathy (Geršl and Hrdina 1994, Šimůnek et al. 2004).
-Control and ketamine groups received saline (2 ml/kg, once weekly, 10 weeks).
+For appropriate evaluation of all parameters of the LV-filling the combined anaesthetic regimen (ketamine+xylazine) used by others for this purpose (Rungwerth et al. 2004; Nagueh et al. 2000; Litwin et al. 1994) had to be employed.
+However, since xylazine itself may have certain heamodynamic effects, another group of animals examined under ketamine alone (the ketamine group, n=5) was introduced to the study.
+The daunorubicin group was injected with daunorubicin (3 mg/kg, once weekly for 10 weeks) in a validated schedule for induction of daunorubicin cardiomyopathy (Gersl and Hrdina 1994; Simunek et al. 2004).
+Control and ketamine groups were receiving saline (2 ml/kg, once weekly, 10 weeks).

 Blood for cardiac troponin T analysis was sampled weekly immediately after the Doppler measurements.
 The heart rate was determined from ECG.
 Body weight gain at the end of the study was determined.
-At the end of the experiment (i.e. 4-5 days after the last administration), invasive hemodynamic measurements were performed.
-The animals were killed by pentobarbital overdose and their hearts were excised.
+At the end of the experiment (i.e. 4 - 5 days after the last administration), invasive haemodynamic measurements were performed.
+The animals had been killed with pentobarbital overdose and their hearts were excised.
 The removed hearts underwent histological as well as biochemical examination.